-- change or toilet in the presence or sight of pupils - shower with pupils - assist with intimate or personal care tasks which the pupil is able to undertake independently
+- change or toilet in the presence or sight of pupils - shower with pupils - allow any adult to assist with intimate or personal care without confirmation from senior leaders that the individual is not barred from working in regulated activity - assist with intimate or personal care tasks which the pupil is able to undertake independently

-10 https://apps.warwickshire.gov.uk/api/documents/WCCC-1090-123
+11 https://apps.warwickshire.gov.uk/api/documents/WCCC-1090-123

-17. Behaviour Management
+18. Behaviour Management

 All children and young people have a right to be treated with respect and dignity even in those circumstances where they display difficult or challenging behaviour.
-Corporal punishment and smacking is unlawful in all schools and early years settings.
+Corporal punishment and smacking are unlawful in all schools and early years' settings.